CMorar143/Quantum-Fluctuation/README.md

 The goal of this project is to create a visualisation of quantum flucations.
 QM tells us that empty space is not in fact empty.
 It's actually a bubbling bath of matter particles and their anti-mater counterparts popping in and out of existence.
 I aim to create a visualisation of this using the unity game engine.

-### Extra Research
+### What Will it Look Like?

-A lot of research went into the formation of this idea.
-A rough idea of what the project will look like can be seen in [this video at 3:00 minutes](https://youtu.be/_DXHrp6-LZI?t=163)
+A rough idea of what the project will look like can be seen in [this video at 3:00 minutes](https://youtu.be/_DXHrp6-LZI?t=163) However, instead of simple particles appearing randomly throughout the screen I plan on showing the creation and annihilation of the matter and anti-matter particles along with the procedurally generated quantum foam.

 ### Conclusion